vicariousdrama/BoostZapper/docs/BotCommands.md

 # Bot Commands

-Commands for interacting with the bot for purposes of configuring the bot, adding credits, and messaging support.
+User commands for interacting with the bot for purposes of configuring the bot, adding credits, and messaging support.

+Follow these steps to get started quickly

+1. Define [CONDITIONS](#conditions) for amounts to be zapped based on a phrase found in the content of a user reply, or a message to be sent
+2. Set the message to be included in zaps via [ZAPMESSAGE](#zapmessage-lt-message-to-send-with-zap-gt)
+3. Specify the [EVENT](#event-lt-eventid-gt) to be monitored
+4. Add [CREDITS](#credits-add-lt-amount-gt) to your bot account
+5. Finally, [ENABLE](#enable) the bot.
+This step performs some validation and will report any discrepancies

+Periodically, you can check your [STATUS](#status).  if the bot runs out of funds, it will send you a direct message information you.

 ## HELP